DTJF/libpruio/src/doc/_4_examples.md

 \Item{Operation}

-  Start the program by `sudo ./stepper` and you'll see some information on how to control the motor
+  Start the program by `./stepper` and you'll see some information on how to control the motor
 ~~~{.txt}